-Each year we seek to admit between four and six students, there may be up to 20 students in residence each year.
-We have developed a lively PhD culture in the School focused around brown bag lunch discussions, lecture series organized by students, and the annual SCARP Student Symposium, organized by students, and held every February on a topic of contemporary interest.
+Each year we seek to admit between four and six students, and there may be up to 20 students in residence each year.
+We have developed a lively PhD culture at SCARP focused around brown bag lunch discussions, lecture series organized by students, and the annual SCARP Student Symposium, organized by students and held every February on a topic of contemporary interest.

 The SCARP PhD is primarily a research degree, with a flexible component of course work (view specific Required Courses).
 Doctoral students work under the guidance of a Supervisory Committee consisting of at least three faculty members, including the Research Supervisor.
 Students must satisfactorily complete course work, two comprehensive examinations (theory and substantive), a research prospectus, a two-year residency, and write and defend a PhD thesis.
 Overall, Ph.D. candidates should expect to spend at least 3 years in the completion of their degree requirements.
 Typical programs run 4-5 years.

-The SCARP PhD Program is governed by the general policies and procedures of the UBC Faculty of Graduate Studies and their more specific elaboration by the School.
+The SCARP PhD Program is governed by the general policies and procedures of the UBC Faculty of Graduate and Postdoctoral Studies (G+PS) and their more specific elaboration by SCARP.

 Applicants to our PhD Program must hold a Master’s Degree (or its equivalent) from a recognized graduate program in planning or a closely related field, and should preferably have work experience.
 Only candidates for whom a suitable Research Supervisor has been identified from among SCARP faculty are admitted to the program.